iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 });
 ```

 The assertions or expectations are where things start to differ.
-Mocha has a built in assertion library but from what I've seen, everyone seems to use Mocha with Chai.js.
+Mocha has a built in assertion library but everyone seems to use Chai.js as the assertion library.
 I don't have much experience with the standard assertions that Mocha provides but the examples in the documentation were pretty readable.
 Chai does not come with Mocha so this is another thing you will need to load into your setup.
 Chai comes with 3 different assertion flavors.
 It has the `should` style, the `expect` style, and the `assert` style.
 The `expect` style is similar to Jasmine.

 __Jasmine__